BuoyantIO/bel-examples/argocd/README.md

-Certainly!
-Here's a revised README tailored for your ArgoCD directory structure:

----

 # ArgoCD Examples

 This directory showcases best practices for using ArgoCD to deploy and manage Linkerd and related Kubernetes resources using GitOps workflows.